 In growing marketplace businesses, there can be a grey area where there is less urgent need to solve for supply concerns, latent needs for consumer product or experience, but not enough funding available to commit to hiring a full additional team.
 The agile team says - we don’t have enough capacity to do all the work on both sides.
 The commercial teams / COO says - we can’t take on more OpEx until we achieve the outcomes that this body of work is expected to deliver.
 That’s a challenge in that this single team will feel whipped back and forth from Supply to Demand from one month/quarter to the next.
 That “stretched thin” feeling can be mitigated with good Product storytelling, and selective augmentation of the team via contract to access subject matter expertise that may not be available in house.

-In summary, it’s ideal to have two teams focused on their unique customer persona and needs, tightly aligned under one strategic set of product principles and strategy.
+In summary, it's ideal to have two teams focused on their unique customer persona and needs, tightly aligned under one strategic set of product principles.
+The separation creates focus.
+The alignment prevents the platform from being pulled apart by conflicting priorities.